-EECA (Energy Efficiency and Conservation Authority) is investing $3.63 million through the Government Investment in Decarbonising Industry initiative (GIDI Fund), to co-fund the switch from coal to electricity at the Washdyke site near Timaru.
+EECA (Energy Efficiency and Conservation Authority) is investing $3.63 million through the Government Investment in Decarbonising Industry initiative (GIDI Fund(external link)), to co-fund the switch from coal to electricity at the Washdyke site near Timaru.
 WoolWorks (formerly known as New Zealand Woolscouring Ltd) will invest $2.79 million.

 It’s one of 14 successful project applications to the GIDI Fund with the government committing almost $23m in co-funding to help businesses transition away from fossil fuels.

 "We were on a path to reduce our dependence on coal but it would probably have been closer to 2030 before we got there," says WoolWorks Chief Executive Nigel Hales.
 "The funding has helped fast track the process and was the driving force behind the decision to move away from coal."